Penhallow Hotel fire: Suggested links to Karen Pedley

 In 2019, a former detective on the investigation into Karen Pedley, a serial arsonist who was active in Cornwall between 2002 and 2010, suggested a link between her and the Penhallow fire.
 Pedley, from Carharrack, had apparently become obsessed with fire as a child when she became famous locally for saving her family from a night-time house fire.
 In 2016 she was convicted of setting fires in a number of buildings across Cornwall between 2002 and 2010, one of which in 2008 had killed an elderly patient in her care (she was also convicted of murder).
 Pedley specifically targeted buildings that were known to house the elderly like the Penhallow Hotel, and her motive for her arson attacks was that she was affected by hero syndrome, whereby she started the fires in order to act as the hero by subsequently saving people from it.
 The lead detective speaking after the Penhallow Hotel fire said they believed that the person who had started the fire had "created a dramatic event to be the centre of attention" in order to try to be a hero.

 Legal

 In 2007, Devon and Cornwall Police stated they would treat the fire as a "major crime" until they found evidence to the contrary.
 In January 2008, police announced that the fire was being treated as suspicious, and that the deaths were now therefore potential cases of murder.

-At the inquest into the deaths in 2009, the coroner, Dr. Emma Carylon found there was insufficient evidence to determine that the victims were unlawfully killed, and recorded an open verdict.
-In 2010, Cornwall Council and Cornwall fire service brought a civil suit against the owners of Penhallow Hotel and individual staff members for health and safety violations.
-The owners, O & C Holdsworth Ltd, admitted to two of the charges and were fined £80,000 and ordered to pay £62,000 in costs.
+At the inquest into the deaths in 2009, the coroner found there was insufficient evidence to determine that the victims were unlawfully killed, and recorded an open verdict.
+In 2010, Cornwall Council and Cornwall Fire Service brought a civil suit against the owners of Penhallow Hotel and individual staff members for health and safety violations.
+The owners, O&C Holdsworth, admitted to two of the charges and were fined £80,000 and ordered to pay £62,000 in costs.